dflock/docker_aliases/README.md

 ### dps

-Like `docker ps`, but with two extra columns on the end, showing the containers local IP address and it's current RAM usage.
-Looks like this:
+Enhanced version of 'docker ps' which outputs two extra columns:

+- **IP**  : The private IP address of the container
+- **RAM** : The amount of RAM the processes inside the container are using

 ```console
   $ dps